botpress/solutions/custom solutions/HITL Use Events Webhook/readme.md

     ....
  }
 ````
+As you can see, it will show you lots of data, including data from the user conversation with the bot, which included userId (userId) and userThreadId (conversationId).

+HITL: When a user stops talking with the bot and starts talking in the HITL next module, what happens in the background is Botpress creates a new conversation and starts forwarding messages (user/agent) between those conversations,

 After the handoff is assigned to an Agent (Agent on HITL Next), what you are going to receive in your webhook is: